Raffles Hotel

-Raffles Singapore is a historic luxury hotel at 1 Beach Road, in Singapore.
+Raffles Hotel is a historic luxury hotel at 1 Beach Road, in Singapore.
 It was established by Armenian hoteliers, the Sarkies Brothers, in 1887.
-The hotel was named after British statesman Sir Thomas Stamford Raffles, the founder of modern Singapore.
+The hotel was named after British colonial official Stamford Raffles, the founder of modern Singapore.
+It was gazetted as a national monument of Singapore in 1987.

-It is the flagship property of Raffles Hotels & Resorts, and is managed by AccorHotels after Accor acquired FRHI Hotels & Resorts.
-The hotel is owned by Qatar-based, government-owned Katara Hospitality.
+It is the flagship property of Raffles Hotels & Resorts and is managed by AccorHotels after Accor acquired FRHI Hotels & Resorts.
+Since 2010, the hotel is owned by the Qatar-based and government-owned Katara Hospitality.